Doctoral Internship in Health Service Psychology 2022-2023

-Interns receive ongoing feedback regarding their professional strengths and areas/skills in need of improvement in the profession-wide competencies.
+Interns receive ongoing feedback regarding their professional strengths and growth areas across the profession-wide competencies.
 The Training Committee meets quarterly to discuss and provide verbal feedback to the individual clinical supervisor and Training Director about each intern’s performance.
 The individual clinical supervisor completes the related evaluation form and discusses it with the intern.

-Training & Supervision
+Training and Supervision

-Early on in the training year interns are provided with more didactic training, modeling, and close oversight of their activities.
-As the year and the interns’ skills progress, the interns gain more independence.
-By the end of their training year, the expectation is that interns are ready to enter practice in a variety of health service psychology settings.
+We support interns’ growth in providing these services through supervision, sequential and cumulative didactic training, mentoring, modeling, and feedback.
+Early in the training year, interns are provided with more didactic training, modeling, and close oversight of their activities.
+As the year and their skills progress, interns gain more independence.
+By the end of their training year, the expectation is that interns are ready for entry-level practice in a variety of health service psychology settings.

 Interns therefore begin the academic year with knowledge of the work environment, an outline of their training year, and collegial contact and support.

-Typical Training Schedule
+Academic-Year Training Schedule

 We use a contracting process at the start of each semester, which is designed to keep the focus on our training objectives and the interns’ training needs, integrating these with CAPS’ overall mission.